 The Company has not yet achieved profitable operations.
 There is no assurance that profitable operations, if ever achieved, could be sustained on a continuing basis.
 In addition, development activities, clinical and preclinical testing, and commercialization of the Company's product candidates will require significant additional financing.
-The Company's accumulated deficit at March 31, 2021 totaled \$284.6 million, and management expects to incur substantial losses in future periods.
+The Company's accumulated deficit at June 30, 2021 totaled \$304.7 million, and management expects to incur substantial losses in future periods.
 The success of the Company is subject to certain risks and uncertainties, including, among others: uncertainty of product development; competition in the Company's field of use; uncertainty of capital availability; uncertainty in the Company's ability to enter into agreements with collaborative partners; expanding and protecting the Company's intellectual property portfolio, dependence on third parties, dependence on key personnel and the COVID-19 pandemic and mitigation measures.
-For the three-months ended March 31, 2021, the Company generated \$9.1 million of positive cash flows from operations.
-However, the Company generally does not generate positive cash flows from operations and there are no assurances that the Company will generate positive cash flows in the future.
+For the six-months ended June 30, 2021, the Company used \$12.2 million in cash flows from operations and there are no assurances that the Company will generate positive cash flows in the future.
 Additionally, there are no assurances that the Company will be successful in obtaining an adequate level of financing for the development and commercialization of its product candidates.

-As of March 31, 2021, the Company had cash and cash equivalents in the amount of \$199.4 million, which consisted of depository accounts.
+As of June 30, 2021, the Company had cash and cash equivalents in the amount of \$172.6 million, which consisted of depository accounts.
 On January 30, 2019, the Company entered into a collaboration, option and license agreement with Janssen Pharmaceuticals, Inc. ("Janssen"), one of the Janssen Pharmaceuticals Companies of Johnson & Johnson (the "Collaboration Agreement"), for the research, development and commercialization of gene therapies for the treatment of inherited retinal diseases ("IRD").
-Under the terms of the Collaboration Agreement, the Company received an upfront payment of \$100.0 million.
-The Company also receives funding for certain research, manufacturing, clinical development and commercialization costs, potential additional milestone payments upon the achievement of such milestones and royalties on future net sales of products.
-The Company estimates that its cash and cash equivalents on-hand at March 31, 2021 will be sufficient to cover its expenses for at least the next twelve months from the date of issuance of these condensed consolidated financial statements.
+Under the terms of the Collaboration Agreement, the Company receives funding for certain research, manufacturing, clinical development and commercialization costs, potential additional milestone payments upon the achievement of such milestones and royalties on future net sales of products.
+The Company estimates that its cash and cash equivalents on-hand at June 30, 2021 will be sufficient to cover its expenses for at least the next twelve months from the date of issuance of these condensed consolidated financial statements.